teslanet-nl/mule-plc-connector/README.md

     </plc:read>
 ```

-The result of the operation is a plcReadResponse XMLmessage describing the values are read.
+The result of the read operation is a plcReadResponse message describing the values that are read.
 It contains an entry for every field.
-For each field the responseCode, alias and one or more values are given.
+Each entry gives the responseCode, alias and the values that are read.
-The response for the request above could show:
+The response on the request above could be:
 ```
     <plcReadResponse>
         <field alias="input1" count="1" responseCode="OK" type="BOOL">